brunolm/blog-posts/c#/the-power-of-linq.md

 ---
-title: The power of Linq
+title: "The power of Linq"
 tags: [.net, c#, collection, linq]
 ---